Tripura reports 2nd coronavirus case

 "The patient is 32 years old male from Madhya Pradesh and currently staying at Damcherra and has travelled along with the last COVID19 positive patient in train," Deb said in a Facebook post.

-Tripura reported its first case on Monday when a 44- year-old woman from Udaipur town in Gomati district had tested positive for coronavirus.
+Tripura reported its first case on Monday when a 44-year-old woman from Udaipur town in Gomati district had tested positive for coronavirus.

-The chief minister appealed to people not to panic as the government is talking all measures to contain the spread of the disease.
+The Chief Minister appealed to people not to panic as the government is taking all measures to contain the spread of the disease.

-"Dont panic, we are taking all possible measures to keep everyone secure.
+"Don't panic, we are taking all possible measures to keep everyone secure.
 Stay home stay safe and cooperate with government," the CM's social media post reads.

 Meanwhile, the state government earmarked buildings in two of its state-run hospitals to set up dedicated facilities for treatment of coronavirus patients.